 Make sure the organization is reputable

 Check the BBB and attorney general reports for the organizations you are considering, google diabetic alert dog scams.
-Early research showed that only 50% of DAD’s were still alerting two years after placement which is very unfortunate considering how helpful these dogs can be when they are placed responsibly and given the right training and support.
+Early research showed that only 50 percent of DAD’s were still alerting two years after placement which is very unfortunate considering how helpful these dogs can be when they are placed responsibly and given the right training and support.
 Be weary of organizations that claim to have a special certification, since there are not, as of yet, national standards for training established.

 Read Luke and Jedi a Documentary about a Boy’s Best Friend.
 Learn more abut Diabetic Alert Dogs HERE.